apvarun/toastify-js/README.md

 }).showToast();
 ```

+Multiple classes also can be assigned as a string, with spaces between class names.

 ### Add some offset

 If you want to add offset to the toast, you can do that as follows: